 RECOMMENDED FOR: Mature viewers who enjoy romance and family stories, especially when complications seem difficult to overcome.
 Themes of forgiveness should hold strong appeal for Christian viewers.

 NOT RECOMMENDED FOR: Those uncomfortable with certain plot developments that may strike some as outlandish, even when part of a classy package.
 What some see as a leisurely pace could be perceived as too slow by others.

-The Light Between Oceans, directed by Derek Cianfrance, opens in theaters September 2, 2016.
+The Light Between Oceans, directed by Derek Cianfrance, opened in theaters September 2, 2016; available for home viewing January 24, 2017.
 It runs 132 minutes and stars Michael Fassbender, Alicia Vikander, Rachel Weisz, Bryan Brown, Florence Clery and Caren Pistorius.
 Watch the trailer for The Light Between Oceans here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.

 Publication date: September 1, 2016